Real Estate LLC Guide: Benefits and Drawbacks

 3. State business property taxes

-Some states such as Maryland, Indiana, and Kentucky collect taxes on business personal properties (BPP) of a specific value.
+Some LLCs in states such as Maryland, Indiana, and Kentucky collect taxes on business personal properties (BPP) of a specific value.
 These taxes are different from real estate property taxes.

 Business property taxes are levied on assets (intangible or tangible) owned or leased by a company.